rrbutani/Iris/README.md

 	*	Internally known as the blackhole.
 Keep it neat though.

 Each part of the project has it's own README and setup instructions.

+_For the curious, the name Iris was choosen because Iris is the goddess of rainbows (lights!) and communication, which are the two main parts of this project.
+Also because of sleep deprivation™._